flipp-oss/deimos/README.md

 If you want to force a message to send immediately, just call the `publish_list` method with `force_send: true`.
 You can also pass `force_send` into any of the other methods that publish events, like `send_event` in `ActiveRecordProducer`.

+A couple of gotchas when using this feature:
+* This may result in high throughput depending on your scale.
+If you're using Rails < 5.1, you should add a migration to change the `id` column to `BIGINT`.
+Rails >= 5.1 sets it to BIGINT by default.
+* This table is high throughput but should generally be empty.
+Make sure you optimize/vacuum this table regularly to reclaim the disk space.
+* Currently, threads allow you to scale the *number* of topics but not a single large topic with lots of messages.
+There is an [issue](https://github.com/flipp-oss/deimos/issues/23) opened that would help with this case.

 For more information on how the database backend works and why it was implemented, please see [Database Backends](docs/DATABASE_BACKEND.md).